dgerosa/spinprecession/README.md

 # spinprecession

-This page contains data supporting some of my papers on black-hole binary spin precessions.
+This page contains data supporting some of my papers on black-hole binary spin precession.
 Most of these results are obtained with the public [precession](https://github.com/dgerosa/precession/) code.
 In particular, we provide animated versions of some of the figures from:

 - *Effective potentials and morphological transitions for binary black-hole spin precession*.
 Davide Gerosa, Michael Kesden, Richard O'Shaughnessy, Emanuele Berti, Ulrich Sperhake.
 Phys.Rev.Lett.
 114 (2015) 081103. [arXiv:1411.0674](https://arxiv.org/abs/1411.0674).